 The Northern City line is a six-stop underground route from Moorgate to Finsbury Park.
-(It’s officially, if confusingly, known as the Moorgate line.)
-But, unlike other underground lines, it not part of Transport for London’s empire, and is not displayed on a normal tube map.
+(It’s officially if confusingly, known as the Moorgate line.)
+But, unlike other underground lines, it is not part of Transport for London’s (TfL) empire, and is not displayed on a normal tube map.
 Two of the stations, Essex Road and Drayton Park, aren’t on the underground network at all.

 Pretty soon, though, Great Northern decided that this wasn’t such a bright idea after all.
 It mothballed plans to connect the Northern City up to the mainline, leaving it to terminate underneath Finsbury Park, scrapped electrification and sold the line off to Metropolitan Railways – owners of, you guessed it, the Metropolitan line.

 Metropolitan Railways had big plans for the Northern City line too: the company wanted to connect it to both Waterloo & City and Circle lines.
-None of the multiple variants on this plan ever happened.
-See a theme?
+None of the multiple variants of this plan ever happened.

-The next proposed extensions, planned in the 1930s once London Underground had become the domain of the (public sector) London Passenger Transport Board, was the Northern Heights programme.
-This would have seen the line connected up with branch lines across north London, with service extended to High Barnet, Edgware and Alexandra Palace: essentially, as part of the Northern line.
-The plans, for the main part, were cancelled in the advent of the Second World War.
+The next proposed extension, planned in the 1930s once the London Underground had become the domain of the (public sector) London Passenger Transport Board, was the Northern Heights programme.
+This would have seen the line connected with branch lines across north London, with service extended to High Barnet, Edgware and Alexandra Palace: essentially, as part of the Northern line.
+The plans, for the main part, were cancelled at the advent of the Second World War.

 In 1970, the line was briefly renamed the Northern Line (Highbury Branch), but barely a year later plans were made to transfer it to British Rail, allowing it to finally fulfil its original purpose.

-The last tube services served the Northern City Line in October 1975.
+The last Tube services served the Northern City Line in October 1975.
 The following year, it reopened as part of British Rail, receiving trains from a variety of points north of London.
-Following privatisation, it’s today run by Govia Thameslink as part of the Great Northern route, served mainly by suburban trains from Hertford and Welwyn Garden City.

-Nowadays, despite a central location and a tube-like stopping pattern, the line is only really used for longer-scale commutes: very few people use it like a part of the tube.
+Today, despite a central location and a Tube-like stopping pattern, the line is only really used for longer-scale commutes: very few people use it as a part of the Tube.

-Only 811,000 and 792,000 people each year enter and exit Essex Road and Drayton Park stations respectively.
-These stations would be considered the fifth and sixth least used in the tube network – only just beating Chorleywood in Hertfordshire.
-In other words, these usage stats look like those for a station in zone seven, not one in Islington.
+Only 770,000 and 358,000 people each year enter and exit Essex Road and Drayton Park stations, respectively, according to the latest figures available.
+These usage stats look like those for a station in zone seven, not one in Islington.